avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 ### Changes Summary

-Existing avalanche protocol breaks the block building into two parts : external and internal.
-The external block is the SnowMan++ block, whereas the internal block is the actual virtual machine block.
+The existing Avalanche protocol breaks the block building into two parts : external and internal.
+The external block is the Snowman++ block, whereas the internal block is the actual virtual machine block.

 To support randomness, a BLS based VRF implementation is used, that would be recursively signing its own signatures as its message.
 Since the BLS signatures are deterministic, they provide a great way to construct a reliable VRF.

-For proposers that do not have a BLS key associated with their node, the hash of the signature from the previous round.
+For proposers that do not have a BLS key associated with their node, the hash of the signature from the previous round is used in place of their signature.

 In order to bootstrap the signatures chain, a missing signature would be replaced with a byte slice that is the hash product of a verifiable and trustable seed.

-The changes proposed here would affect the way a block is being validated.
+The changes proposed here would affect the way a blocks are validated.
 Therefore, when this change gets implemented, it needs to be deployed as a mandatory upgrade.

 ```
 		+-----------------------+           +-----------------------+